 Why You Should Read It:

-If you’re seeking a friendly and unconventional approach to grasping the basics of accounting without getting bogged down by technicalities and jargon, this book offers a delightful and educational read.
+Most books on accounting are dry—if you’re seeking a friendly and unconventional approach to grasping the basics of accounting without getting bogged down by technicalities and jargon, this accounting book is the one for you.

 Quote From The Book: